- 1 Contributing

 Upon start-up, AutoClipX will ask if you want to run the program in trial mode or register it.
 Your settings and user data will only be saved for the current session until the program is registered.

-If you have any problems submitting your registration details, there is a possibility that your connection to the server is temporarily down, or the server itself is down.
+If you have any problems verifying your registration, there is a possibility that there is a temporary network outage, you are behind a restrictive firewall, or the server itself is down.
 Wait a while, then try again.
 If you continue experiencing problems however, please send a support request.

 AutoClipX does not work at all

-If the Configuration Interface is open, minimize it.
+If the Configuration Interface is open, minimize it or click the “Hide” button.
 AutoClipX will not work while you are configuring its options.
-If this is not the problem, try clicking the ‘Reset‘ button to reset all settings to their defaults.
+If this is not the problem, try clicking the “Reset” button to reset all settings to their defaults.
 If the problem is still not resolved, see the Advanced Settings section or send a support request.

 AutoClipX has become sluggish when copying and/or pasting